Fast scratch folder (/disco2fs/projectid)

 Note

-lfs quota -g username /disco2fs
+lfs quota -g projectid /disco2fs

 The document Calculation of the storage space utilization explains how to interpret the numeric information provided by the quota check.